Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Januari 2025 17.28.33 UTC
+- WIB: Kamis, 23 Januari 2025 18.19.49 UTC
-- WITA: Kamis, 23 Januari 2025 18.28.33 UTC
+- WITA: Kamis, 23 Januari 2025 19.19.49 UTC
-- WIT: Kamis, 23 Januari 2025 19.28.33 UTC
+- WIT: Kamis, 23 Januari 2025 20.19.49 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: attitude
+Kategori: motivational